poramesh/_______python______/flask/DiaryApp/README.md

 Run the app:
 flask run

-4. Open the app in your browser: http://127.0.0.1:5000/
+4. Open the app in your browser: navigate to this link- http://127.0.0.1:5000/
 ```

 Once the app is running, you can:

-- Navigate to the homepage to view your diary entries
+- Navigate through the homepage to view your diary entries.
 - Add a new entry by clicking on the "Add Entry" button
-- Edit or delete existing entries by selecting the options next to each entry
+- Edit or delete existing entries by selecting the options next to each entry.
+- You can like and unlike with a flower Icon.
+- Create an entries with tags to group together similar thoughts.
+- Search the dairy from the global search box.
+- Navigate through pages using pagination.
+- Post a picture.